pshanoop/dotfiles/README.md

 My dotfiles
 ===========

-This repository contains my dotfiles and configurations.
-This repo is used to:
+🏡 My personal dotfiles (i.e.: user-wide configuration for my systems).

+Having a history of config files also allows me to be bolder when experimenting with new features or setups -- if I find anything breaks, it's very simple to got back to my previous configuration.

+Other uses of this repository include:

- - Sync configurations between my machines.
+ - Sync configurations across machines.
  - Keep a backup of my configurations.
  - Keep old revisions of my configurations.
+(Duh!)
- - Quickly configure new machines (after installing a certain list of packages, syncing this repo should have a new desktop just I like it).
+ - Quickly configure new machines.
+I keep a dump of my installed packages, so installing all of them on a new device, and them cloning this repo in should be enough to get me up and running!

-I decided to make these public, for three reasons:

- - Some of the applications I use have few examples.
-Google will surely point users seeking more here.
+This repository is public because:

+ - There's no reason to keep it secret!
+ - It might help other trying to configure things similarly.
+I document changes (since it's very useful for me to know why I changed something a few weeks/years back), and this should also be useful to others.
  - It's an easy way to share details about my setup, both when being asked for tips, as well ask when asking for help debugging something.
- - The quickly share config files with friends who are curious on how I achieved something.
+ - The quickly share config files with others who are curious on how I achieved something.

 I use [homesick](https://github.com/technicalpickles/homesick) to keep this repository in sync with my actual dotfiles using symlinks.

-Feel free to reuse these files as you see fit.
-I don't think most they even qualify as "software" for them to actually require a license, if you think they do, feel free to reuse them under the terms of the ISC license.
+I like homesick's approach over all other dotfile managers; I _can_ edit the in-place files, and then move them into homesick, and there's no funky renaming or template system in place.

 Overview
 --------

-I use `sway` (i3-like wayland compositor) with `waybar` for my desktop. `Vim` is my editor of choice, and the terminal (`termite` + `zsh`) is my IDE.
+I use `sway` (i3-like wayland compositor) with `waybar` for my desktop.
+`Neovim` is my editor of choice, and the terminal (`alacritty` + `zsh`) is my IDE.

 I try to keep my setup as a reproducible one, so in case of breakage it's possible to roll back and forth in time between settings.

 ### Vim

-You should run `:PlugInstall` to install all vim plugins.
+You should run `:PlugInstall` to install all Vim plugins.
 Some additional utilities are required in your `$PATH`, like `flake8` for python, etc.

 Manual commands